 After working in the fields of Community Health Psychology, and Behavioral Psychology, I returned to graduate school, this time pursuing public health.
 I earned an MPH, before entering the Ph.D. in Public Health, where I concentrated in Epidemiology (graduating at the top of my classes).
 Since completing my Ph.D., I have concluded post two graduate programs, in Clinical Research Administration and Applied Risk Management, and I am currently enrolled in a MHA program where I am at the top of my class.

 In the time since Dr. S. made his pronouncement, I have graduated at or near the top of my class nine times, written and published five books on topics as diverse as evolutionary biology, religious history, and natural science.
-I have authored and coauthored dozens of journal articles on issues from healthcare to neurology and psychology and learning disabilities, and spoken at national and international conferences and symposiums on a host of topics.
+I have authored and co authored over one hundred articles on issues ranging from healthcare, neurology and psychology, to mathematics, social structures, and leadership.
+Occasionally write about learning disabilities as well.

 I guess the moral of my story if there indeed is one, must be that when a person allows others, even the experts to define them, they are already handicapped.
 From the age of five until the age of thirty, I knew I was different.
 What that difference was, I had to find out for myself.
 I can only imagine what my life would be like today, had I followed the expert’s advice.